Taiko2k/Tauon/README.md

 ### Getting Started

-Download latest binary release from releases section (todo).
+Download latest binary release from releases section.
 Extract archive to a user directory of your choosing.
 On Windows start program by running 'tmb.exe'.
 For linux see [setup instructions](docs/setup.md).
 For further documentation see [usage](docs/usage.md).
 For detailed feature list see [features](docs/features.md).